A comparative study of Higgs boson production from vector-boson fusion: Dijet mass, and further VBF discrimination

 As already discussed, a significant fraction of the $Hjj$ cross section is produced through \VH production, with the vector boson decaying hadronically.
 This contribution is enhanced when the $W$ or $Z$ boson is on its mass-shell, as shown in Fig.~\ref{fig:incl_m_jj12} which shows that the \VH channel contribution is peaked for $m_{jj}\approx100~$GeV.
 However, as we observe in the right panel of Fig.~\ref{fig:incl_m_jj12}, when the boson is highly boosted, all its decay products are clustered in a single jet.
 Thus, to reduce the \VH background, we can exclude configurations where the mass of any of three hardest jets, or of the system comprising two of the three hardest jets, or all the three hardest jets, is between 50 and 150~GeV.
 We remark that we need to consider the three hardest jets, and not only the first two, because initial-state radiation may produce a jet with larger transverse momentum than those arising from the weak boson decay, or because three jets can arise from the $V$ decay due to final state radiation.

 We can investigate if the imposition of this resonance veto can lead to a smaller $\Delta y_{jj}$ cut to isolate the \VBF{} contribution.
 The $\Delta y_{jj}$ distribution is shown in Fig.~\ref{fig:deltay_massveto}, where dashed (solid) lines have been obtained with(out) this veto.
 We notice that applying a jet mass cut constructed looking at any combination of the three hardest jets significantly reduces the relative size of the \VH{} contribution for very small $\Delta y_{jj}$.
 However, without imposing any $p_{T,h}$ cuts the minimum value $\Delta y_{jj}$ at which the \VH{} contribution becomes negligible is not appreciably decreased by the imposition of a jet mass veto, but we notice a small improvement for boosted topologies, where the decay products of a vector boson resonance are more likely to be clustered in the same jet.
 Thus we concluded that when looking at very boosted topologies, imposing a cut on the mass of the hardest jets and not only on the dijet system, would allow for a better signal-to-background ratio.
+Our findings also indicate that in phase space regions which cannot distinguish efficiently between the different contributions, a full calculation including all interferences and off-shell effects should be preferred over an approximate one which is appropriate for a strict VBF or VH selection.